 Curriculum

 At Great Wood we provide a challenging, broad and balanced curriculum which meets all pupils’ needs and enables them to ‘aim high … and make a difference’.
-It has been designed to:
+The many threads of our curriculum are woven together to:

 - Support the development of agreed essential knowledge and skills.